Athletics vs Tigers Odds, Spread, and Total

 Athletics vs Tigers Predictions and Picks

-The Athletics are 17-22 on the road and 5-5 in their last ten games.
-They rank 15th in runs scored, 11th in batting average, 16th in on-base percentage, and eighth in slugging percentage.
-On the pitching side, they have the second-worst ERA in the league.
-Jacob Wilson leads the team in batting average and went 2-for-3 with a run scored in Game 1.
-The A's will look for more consistent offense in Game 2 and aim to avoid giving up a big inning to the Tigers.
-Starting for Oakland is Jacob Lopez (1-4, 4.25 ERA), who has delivered quality starts in his last two outings and owns a 2.66 ERA in the month of June.
+The Athletics are 18-22 on the road and 5-5 in their last ten games.
+They are tied for 15th in runs scored, rank 12th in batting average, 17th in on-base percentage, and seventh in slugging percentage.
+On the mound, they have the second-worst ERA in the league.
+Brent Rooker leads the team in home runs and RBIs; he scored a run and drew a walk in Game 2.
+Starting for the A's is Jeffrey Springs (6-5, 4.24 ERA), who has five quality starts this season and is coming off his longest outing of the year, which was 7.1 innings pitched.

-Detroit is 27-12 at home and also 5-5 in its last ten games.
-The Tigers rank fifth in runs scored, 10th in batting average, 13th in on-base percentage, and fifth in slugging percentage.
-Their pitching staff ranks fifth in ERA.
-Riley Greene leads the team in batting average, home runs, and RBIs, and he's recorded multiple hits and runs scored in each of the last two games.
-The Tigers will look to keep their home offense rolling and hope for a more effective start from their pitching staff.
-On the mound for Detroit is Jack Flaherty (5-8, 4.83 ERA), who has struggled recently with two consecutive poor starts.
+Detroit is 27-13 at home and 4-6 in its last ten games.
+The Tigers rank fifth in runs scored, 11th in batting average, 11th in on-base percentage, and sixth in slugging percentage.
+Their pitching staff ranks seventh in ERA.
+Riley Greene leads the team in batting average, home runs, and RBIs, and he had one hit in Game 2.
+On the mound for the Tigers is Dietrich Enns (0-0, 0.00 ERA), a reliever who last pitched in 2021 and recorded a 2.82 ERA that season.

+It will be tough to shut down the Tigers' bats for a second game in a row, and the A's offense is still searching for production throughout the lineup and not just from a few spots.
+With Enns making his first start in four years, it may take the Athletics some time to adjust.